 Part of CII's mission is to educate members about best corporate governance practices.
 With that goal in mind, CII staff hosts classes covering various corporate governance topics in conjunction with conferences.
-Current Offerings:
+Recent offerings:

 Investors increasingly see investment opportunity in understanding how firms value and invest in their workforce.
 This is a challenge for both investors and firms, as disclosure is largely elective and appropriate metrics for evaluating performance vary by industry and company.
 Through a practitioner’s lens, this two-hour program explores modern approaches to evaluating how well companies are managing what for many is their most valuable asset.